611: No Such Thing As A Forbidden Panettone

 He said, that's a reasonable time.
 He did not tell her.

-yeah we've got a day yeah they're absolutely bananas it's amazing she says that when he was a child he was climbing on kitchen appliances before he turned two so she knew he was going to become a climber but i would say that's pretty much all kids that's true yeah that's true yeah kids just like climbing on stuff right
+She says that when he was a child, he was climbing on kitchen appliances before he turned two.
+So she knew he was going to become a climber.

-he's it's a pretty it's a pretty amazing story and i don't know how much andy this is shown in the documentary but he basically had climbed up this route multiple times before but with ropes so this was the first time he was trying it it on his own and he memorized the entire route he knew exactly where his hand was going at every single point as he was going up and once he finished it you would think probably okay let's step away now let's go home and and thank our lucky stars that nothing bad happened what did he do well because it was a documentary and they needed extra shots he spent five more days reclimbing certain sections of it so that he could get better drone shots of it for pickups he did pickups on
+And he memorized the entire route he knew exactly where his hand was going at every single point as he was going up and um once he finished it you would think probably okay let's step away now let's go home and and thank our lucky stars that nothing bad happened what did he do well because it was a documentary and they needed extra shots he spent five more days reclimbing certain sections of it so that he could get better drone shots of the pickups he did pickups on lcad legend

 He didn't even do it in brogues.
-It's even a record at all.
+It wasn't even a record at all.

-It's not in my head.
+It's hot in my head.
 He was like, do you know Batman from the old 70s shows where he just walks sideways up a wall?

 He just goes horizontal, yeah, and just walks up it.
 Yeah.